fazlali/televisiom-documentation/source/index.html.md

 # Introduction

-Welcome to the Televiiom API!
+Welcome to Televisiom API documentation!

 ## Libraries

 ### Javascript library
+This the library that both the developers and end users need to include in their web pages.

 Features:

-* authorize
+* Authorization
-* retrieve video from server
+* Upload and Retrieve videos
-* set poster for video
+* Set poster for video
-* add/remove subtitle to/from video
+* Add/Remove subtitle to/from video

-For using televesiom javascript library you should include jQuery framework first:
+For using Televesiom javascript library, jQuery framework must be included first:

 `<script src="jquery.min.js"></script>`

-then include televisiom library:
+then include Televisiom library:

  `<script src="https://televisiom.ir/js/video-api.js"></script>`

-now you can use `VideoApi` class in your javascript codes.
+now it is possible to use `VideoApi` class in javascript codes.

 # Types
+All the objects that a developer may get involved in Televisom project, include Video, Poster, Thumbnail,Quality and Subtitle
 ## Video
+an object that represent the actual video file with all other related elements like poster, thumbnail...
 > Sample video object

 ```json